vishvAsa/notes/power/sustainability/persistance/articles/persisting-complexity-centers.md

 **Notes**: It is acknowledged that ‘carrying capacity’ is not a firmly defined concept; [^67] describes it as a complex, non-constant phenomenon that emerges from processes and interdependent relationships between limited resources and the populations that depend on them.
 For the purposes of this paper, carrying capacity is assumed to be a simple measure of the human population that can be sustained by the theoretical maximum extent of agricultural land within a given nation, i.e., the assessment of agricultural land available per capita.
 Ref. [^68] notes that the average global land demand is 2.2 hectares (0.022 km2) per capita, but this is based on total ecological footprint to support a range of lifestyles from subsistence through to industrialised Western lifestyles, i.e., this accounts for food, fibre, pollution absorption, etc. The estimated land area required to sustain one person at an adequate level of calories with a vegetarian diet ranges from 0.0001 km2 [^69] to 0.002 km2 [^70].

-**Table 3.** Scoring and Underpinning of Assessment of ‘De-complexification’.
+### 3. Scoring and Underpinning of Assessment of ‘De-complexification’.

 | Country | Carrying Capacity Analysis  <br>(Refer to [Table A4](#table_body_display_sustainability-13-08161-t0A4) in [Appendix D](#app4-sustainability-13-08161) for Supporting Calculations) | Isolation Analysis | Self-Sufficiency Analysis | Total |
 | --- | --- | --- | --- | --- |